sjmudd/ps-top/README.md

 Access to MySQL is currently via a defaults-file which is assumed to be ~/.my.cnf.
 I should probably make this more configurable.

+Do not forget to ensure that the MySQL user you configure has access to the performance_schema tables.

 See also BUGS and NEW_FEATURES which describe things that probably need looking at, keys.txt which describes the keys used inside pstop, and screen_samples.txt which provides some sample output from my own system.